- Client: Glasgow City Council, Transport Scotland & South Lanarkshire Council & Renfrewshire Council

 Building responsibly

-More than 2.1m tonnes of recycled were material used on the project.
+More than 2.1m tonnes of recycled material were used on the project.

 Communities